-Add structure and beauty to your perennial border by including a generous selection of roses.
+Add structure and beauty to your perennial plant combinations by including a generous selection of roses.
 Plant shrub roses in clumps or drifts to provide a solid mass of bloom where you need color the most.
-In this border, pink Knock Out rose is an eye-catching companion for blue perennial salvia.
+In this border, pink Knock Out rose is an eye-catching companion for blue salvia.

-If you want a colorful garden but don't have a lot of time to fuss over it, why not select easy-care classics like coneflower and black-eyed Susan.
+If you want a colorful garden but don't have a lot of time to fuss over it, why not select easy-care classics like coneflower and black-eyed Susan that are native across much of North America.
 Both of these heat- and drought-resistant plants bloom from summer to fall with minimum care.
-Plus, they make beautiful bouquets you can enjoy all summer.
+Plus, this perennial combination makes beautiful bouquets you can enjoy all summer.

 When you think of perennials, yucca probably isn't the first plant that comes to mind.
 But besides its handsome, spiky foliage, yucca is also prized for its tall, fragrant clumps of creamy white bell-shape blooms.
 Its nectar-rich flowers will also lure colorful hummingbirds to your yard.
 In this country garden, yuccas bloom alongside a patch of bright red Asiatic lily.

-Make your flower border more interesting by pairing perennials with different flower shapes.
+Make your flower border more interesting by pairing beautiful plant combinations with different flower shapes.
 Here, for example, the skinny, bright blue flower spikes of veronica contrast nicely with the fat, rounded blooms of coneflower.
 Planted individually they are lovely, but grown together they put on an eye-popping show.

-Electrify the darkest corners of your landscape with colorful, shade-loving perennials.
+Electrify the darkest corners of your landscape with colorful, perennial combinations for shade.
 Here, the rosy-red flowers of astilbe glow when paired with chartreuse and blue-green leaf hostas.
-All three are super easy to grow and thrive in low-light conditions.
+These perennials are super easy to grow and thrive in low-light conditions.

 Flowering shrubs make ideal partners for your favorite perennials.
 Besides their colorful flowers, shrubs add architectural interest to your garden during the winter when perennials are dormant and out of view.
 In this partially shady border, 'Annabelle' hydrangea provides an avalanche of white flowers behind a colorful drift of red astilbe.

 Give your garden a boost of spring color by mixing bulbs with early-bird perennials.
-Here, Anemone blanda 'Blue Shades' pops into bloom just as the first leaves of 'Caramel' heuchera start to unfurl.
-To create a bulb-and-perennial partnership, tuck bulbs around existing plants in the fall.
+Here, 'Blue Shades' anemone pops into bloom just as the first leaves of 'Caramel' coral bells start to unfurl.
+To create the best bulb and perennial combinations, tuck bulbs around existing plants in the fall.
 Other reliable bulbs for extra early-spring color include snowdrops, crocus, Scilla, Puschkinia, narcissus, and Eranthis.

 Keep your garden looking great through the end of summer and fall by including a generous helping of late-blooming perennials.
 They may seem idle during the spring and summer, but when autumn comes, these hardworking plants burst into bloom.
 Here, Sedum spectabile and wood's purple aster provide a colorful finale in the perennial border.
 They also both attract hordes of colorful butterflies to your garden.

 Choose perennials that are as fragrant as they are colorful.
 That way, you can enjoy the plants on a summer's night as they release their scent on the warm evening air.
-Perennials prized for their fragrance include Oriental lilies, dianthus, lily of the valley, peony, bearded iris, and autumn clematis.
 In this border, Oriental lily and phlox are a double-sweet pairing.

-Lure butterflies, bees, and other pollinators to your garden by selecting plants with nectar-rich flowers.
-These hungry insects add an extra dose of color to your garden and, more importantly, they'll pollinate other flowers, fruits, and vegetables in your backyard.
-In this bed, a gorgeous mass of pink bee balm planted next to a bed of perennial salvia attracts insects from miles around.
+Lure bees, butterflies, and other beneficial insects to your garden by selecting plants with an abundance of nectar-rich flowers.
+In this bed, both these helpful bugs and people can enjoy a gorgeous mass of pink bee balm planted next to a bed of salvia attracts insects from miles around.

 In the 1930s, the renowned English gardener, Vita Sackville-West created one of the most famous all-white gardens at Sissinghurst Castle in Kent.
 Today, you can create a similar look in your yard by teaming white-flowering perennials together in their own bed.
 In this border, the feathery cream-color blooms of goatsbeard pair beautifully with the cheerful, snow-white flowers of chamomile in the late spring and early summer.